SWCC Executive Director Position Available

 The Board of Directors for South Walton Community Council have announced that they are now taking applications for the critical role of Executive Director for the organization.
 This role will serve as the staff leader for SWCC and will report to the board.
 We are seeking a strong, experienced leader who can take the organization to a new level of performance and impact at a most critical time for our community.
 Please click on the link below to see the detailed job description.
 To apply, email SWCC Search Committee at firstname.lastname@example.org.
 SWCC is an equal opportunity employer.

 The Incorporation of South Walton ~ Is Now The Time?

-On February 26th the South Walton Community Council (SWCC) will present Director of Membership Lynn Tipton, Florida League of Cities to speak and answer questions about incorporating South Walton as a city.
-Two sessions will be held at the Seaside Repertory Theater, located in Seaside Florida, at 216 Quincy Circle.
-One session will be at 4 p.m., the other at 7 p.m.
+On February 26th the South Walton Community Council (SWCC) presented Director of Membership Lynn Tipton, Florida League of Cities to speak and answer questions about incorporating South Walton as a city.
+Two sessions were held at the Seaside Repertory Theater, located in Seaside Florida.

 the Charm and Character of 30A